 Ask Legislators to Help Stop the Data Breaches

-Data Breaches are a Big Problem.
+Data breaches are a big problem.
 For the past several years, merchant data breaches have been increasing.
-Although most consumers have probably only heard about a few breaches, over 1,500 data security breaches occurred in 2014 which exposed over 1 billion data records.
+Although most consumers have probably only heard about a few breaches, over 1,500 data security breaches occurred in 2017 which exposed more than 178 million data records.

 Credit unions are required by law to have the highest consumer protection standards.
 Merchants on the other hand, are not subject to the same federal data protection standards.
 This means that some merchants fail to invest sufficiently in data security measures.
 As a result, it can be easier for hackers to gain access to a person’s credit card number, debit pin number, or other sensitive data through a merchant.
 Hackers can then sell this information to bad actors, or use it themselves to fraudulently buy things with the stolen data.